Welcome to LookChem.com Sign In|Join Free

 Uses

-1-Benzyloxy-2-propanol is an intermediate used in the synthetic preparation of glucokinase activators for the treatment of diabetes.
+1-Benzyloxy-2-propanol is used as an intermediate in the synthetic preparation of glucokinase activators for the treatment of diabetes.
+These activators help regulate blood sugar levels by increasing the sensitivity of the body's cells to insulin, thus improving the overall management of diabetes.

 Check Digit Verification of cas no